-- 1. Electronic reporting of affordable housing activity; any required paper forms; - 2.
-Copies of any press releases, brochures, flyers, print advertisements and application forms used in the affirmative marketing program. - 3.
-The income and demographic characteristics of each household applying for and occupying income-restricted housing. - 4.
-An evaluation of any necessary adjustments required to the affirmative marketing program as communicated by the Administrative Agent. - (h) An Operating Manual shall be provided by the Administrative Agent(s) to be adopted by resolution of the governing body.
-The Operating Manuals shall be available for public inspection in the Office of the Municipal Clerk and in the office(s) of the Administrative Agent(s). - (i) The Administrative Agent shall perform the duties and responsibilities of an administrative agent as are set forth in UHAC, including those set forth in N.J.A.C.
+- (c) An Operating Manual shall be provided by the Administrative Agent(s) to be adopted by resolution of the governing body.
+The Operating Manual shall be available for public inspection in the Office of the Municipal Clerk and in the office(s) of the Administrative Agent(s). - (d) The Administrative Agent shall perform the duties and responsibilities of an administrative agent as are set forth in UHAC, including those set forth in N.J.A.C.
 5:80-26.14, 16 and 18 thereof, and shall have authority to take all actions necessary and appropriate to carry out its responsibilities, which includes: - 1.
-Records retention. - 2.
-Resales and re-rentals. - Instituting and maintaining an effective means of communicating information between owners and the Administrative Agent regarding the availability of restricted units for resale or re-rental; - ii.
-Instituting and maintaining an effective means of communicating information to very low-, low-, or moderate-income households regarding the availability of restricted units for resale or re-rental. - 3.
-Processing requests from unit owners
+Attending continuing education opportunities on affordability controls, compliance monitoring, and affirmative marketing as offered or approved by the Affordable Housing Professionals of New Jersey (AHPNJ).